locustio/locust/docs/testing-other-systems.rst

 Sample XML-RPC User client
 ============================

-Here is an example of a Locust class, **XmlRpcUser**, which provides an XML-RPC client, **XmlRpcUser**, and tracks all requests made:
+Here is an example of a User class, **XmlRpcUser**, which provides an XML-RPC client, **XmlRpcUser**, and tracks all requests made:

 .. literalinclude:: ../examples/custom_xmlrpc_client/xmlrpc_locustfile.py